Crock Pot Barbacoa Tacos

 How to Make Barbacoa in the Slow Cooker

-Blend.
+Step 1: Combine.
 In a blender or food processor, combine the chipotle peppers, cilantro, red onion, garlic, lime juice, vinegar, cloves, cumin, salt and pepper.
-Blend until the mixture is smooth.

-Layer.
-Pour the sauce on the bottom of the crock pot and place the roast on top.
-Add bay leaves and pour beef broth over the roasts to cover.
+Step 3: Layer.
+Pour half the sauce on the bottom of the crock pot and place the roasts on top.
+Add remaining sauce and bay leaves, then pour beef broth over the roasts to cover.

-Cook.
-Cook the mixture on high heat for 5-6 hours or low heat for 8-10.
+Step 4: Cook.
+Cook on high heat for 5-6 hours or low heat for 8-10.
 The longer you can cook it, the better.
 The meat should be very tender and shred easily when itโs done.

 Easy Barbacoa Tacos